geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Chenyu** [00:08:52]
 Okay.
-I don't...
-Let's...
+I don't..
+Let's..
 Okay, Nimlgen can start with AM driver, then we can talk about merging that later.
 Yeah.
 How's AM driver going?